What is the difference between the Academic Convocation and the college commencement ceremonies?

 Seating for all ceremonies is on a first-come, first-served basis.

 Some departments may request an RSVP for their receptions; you will be contacted directly by the department if that is the case.

 Who is eligible to participate in the Academic Convocation and college commencement ceremonies?

-Students who will complete their degree requirements within the four quarters of this academic year (Fall 2012-1, Winter 2012-2, Spring 2012-3 or Summer 2012-4) are eligible to participate.
+Students who will complete their degree requirements within the academic year of 2013-2014 are eligible to graduate.
 Please see your advisor to confirm your eligibility.

 What about guests who need special seating?

 Both the Gordon Field House and Activities Center and the Ritter Ice Arena are accessible to those with special needs, including wheelchairs.
 Please check in with an usher upon your arrival and he or she will work with you and your guests to accommodate your needs as best we can.
 Please note, however, that there is no reserved special seating sections in either facility.